-Set in the heart of white-stucco neighbourhood Maida Vale, The Truscott Arms is a modern English gastropub with authentic restaurant facilities.
+Set in the heart of white-stucco neighbourhood Maida Vale, The Truscott Arms is a modern English gastropub elevated to elegance.

-There are 50 seats in the luminous dining room upstairs and chef Barry Snook’s kitchen overlooks the tables.
-Snook is Australian and formed at Chez Bruce; his ethos is to create dishes respecting the naturalness of ingredients, in fact The Truscott Arms is part of the Sustainable Restaurants Association.
+There are 50 seats in the luminous dining room upstairs and Australian chef Barry Snook’s kitchen overlooks the tables.
+Snook, who began his UK career at Michellin-starred Chez Bruce, is committed to respecting the natural ingredients in all of his dishes; The Truscott Arms is part of the Sustainable Restaurants Association.

 The dinner menu is set, with a choice of four starters and five mains at a reasonable price (£27 for two, £32 for three).

-Red Mullet with Soft Polenta, Smoked Muscatels & Basil Velouté and Scallops with Chicken Wings, Pearl Barley & Spinach seem to be the most interesting opening courses.
+Red Mullet with Soft Polenta, Smoked Muscatels & Basil Velouté and Scallops with Chicken Wings, Pearl Barley t& Spinach seem to be the most interesting opening courses.
 The velouté tastes great and it’s delicate, however both the mullet and the chard it lies on are rather tough.
-It’s good to make a fish’s skin crispy but that only works if the rest of it is tender.
+It’s good to make a fish’s skin crispy, but that only works if the rest of it is tender.
 Unexpectedly there’s bacon too, which doesn’t help.
-Scallops bear the same problem, they are small and overcooked; the dryness of the chicken wings make the dish even heavier but the wilted spinach balances it to some extent.
+The scallops the same problem: they are small and overcooked; the dryness of the chicken wings make the dish even heavier but the wilted spinach balances it to some extent.

-The wine comes well after dishes are on the table, which is not ideal given we would have had them by the time we received it – sometimes it’s better to risk eating something slightly colder than missing out on the wine pairing.
-The War Horse Chenin Blanc Stellenbosch 2013 by Simonsig is a revelation, fruity exactly as much as you want it to be, it’s a white wine that found the right balance.
-The Schönburger Siegerrebe 2012 by English producer Three Choirs is the opposite, way too fruity, lacking any definition – my advice is to avoid it.
+The wine comes well after dishes are on the table, which is not ideal – sometimes it’s better to risk eating something slightly colder than missing out on the wine pairing.
+The War Horse Chenin Blanc Stellenbosch 2013 by Simonsig is a revelation, just as fruity as you want it to be; it’s a white wine that has found the right balance.
+The Schönburger Siegerrebe 2012 by English producer Three Choirs is the opposite: way too fruity and lacking any definition – my advice is to avoid it.

-It’s hard to resist a dish of pork when the description sounds luscious; the Suckling Pig with Iberico Loin, Grapefruit Puree & Braised Chicory is good and properly cooked, with juicy chicory, graceful beetroot slices and delicious tiny baby carrots.
+It’s hard to resist a dish of pork when the description sounds so luscious: the Suckling Pig with Iberico Loin, Grapefruit Puree & Braised Chicory is good and properly cooked, with juicy chicory, graceful beetroot slices and delicious tiny baby carrots.

 Both desserts we try are worth ordering: the Milk Chocolate & Espresso Pave with Cherry Ice Cream & Almond Praline with its three layers (chocolate biscuit, chocolate and coffee sponge and a chocolate gel top) and the Hot Chocolate Pudding with Praline Parfait & Almonds with its warm intense chocolatey flavour.

-It may happen that a dish is cooked under par – although it shouldn’t leave the kitchen’s pass – however all the three fish courses reveal an underlying issue that a serious kitchen needs to address.
-The chef cares for sourcing ingredients and most of the combinations are interesting, prefiguring a bright future for his career that currently needs some adjustments.
+It may happen that a dish is cooked under par, but it shouldn’t leave the kitchen in this state, and the three fish courses reveal an underlying issue that a serious restaurant needs to address.
+The chef cares for sourcing ingredients and most of the combinations are interesting, prefiguring a bright future for his career – though his trajectory might need some slight adjustments.

 ★★★★★Food ▮▮▮▮▮▮▮▮▮▮Drinks ▮▮▮▮▮▮▮▮▮▮Service ▮▮▮▮▮▮▮▮▮▮